 Do the words winter survival come to mind?
 Snow cave doors and vent holes will also pile up with new snow, snow will continue to invade and penetrate, and you’ll probably get all grouchy again.
 But not as grouchy as if some unsuspecting passerby or fellow camper walks over the top of your snow cave and, quite literally, drops in on you.
 Not so with an ICEBOX® igloo.
 It’s above ground, wherever you want to put it, and highly visible.
 So pick yourself some prime real estate.
 A nice calm spot.
 A sunny exposure.
 A scenic view.
 Freedom of choice, yet another ICEBOX® advantage.

 See The Light

-A snow cave can become like an earthly black hole, sucking up available light and zapping your energy, making you feel like a human collapsing star.
+Snow caves can become like an earthly black hole, bocking available light and zapping your energy, making you feel like a human collapsing star.
 Inside an ICEBOX® igloo, you’ll see the light.
-The snow used to fill the ICEBOX®, whatever type, is re-mixed, making it airtight and creating a strong bond.
+The snow used to fill the ICEBOX® Tool, whatever type, is re-mixed, making it airtight and creating a strong bond.
 It’s brighter inside because the igloo walls are thinner, allowing light through, in contrast to the snow cave’s black hole effect.
 Even full moonlight can penetrate an ICEBOX® igloo.
 The benefit of this additional light is a saving of valuable candle and flashlight resources.
 It’s warmer, too, because with the airtight bond, cold air doesn’t seep through the snow crystals like it would in a snow cave.
-You won’t have to sleep with your water bottle as your bedmate to prevent it from freezing.
+You won’t have to sleep with your water bottle as your bed mate to prevent it from freezing.
 See the light.
 Feel the warmth.
 Fill the ICEBOX®.